 The cybercriminal wants to steal your ID, or your financial and contact data, or to encrypt your information, spy on, or hijack your computer.

 They can do this with exciting ads ($9 iPads?!) or alerts (often warning about infections) to get your click.
 But they can also take a drive-by download approach.
 In these cases, you don’t even need to click on anything.
 You load the Web page hosting the ad (or malicious pop-up window).
-You’re directed to a page that finds browser or software security vulnerabilities to access your machine.
+You’re directed to a page that finds Firefox or Chrome browser or software security vulnerabilities to access your machine.

 Protecting Against Malvertising

 Keep your software up to date and run antivirus checks to protect against downloads and malicious code.
 Avoiding Flash and Java helps too, as they are commonly exploited by malvertisers.